nhs-england-tools/dos-test-database/documentation/CONTRIBUTING.md

 ## Unit tests

-When writing or updating unit tests, please always structure them using the 3 A's approach of 'Arrange', 'Act', and 'Assert'.
+When writing or updating unit tests (whether you use Python, Java, Go or shell), please always structure them using the 3 A's approach of 'Arrange', 'Act', and 'Assert'.
 For example:

     @Test
     public void listServicesNullReturn() {